Rare Bird Books, Ornithology

 US$5. bookID # 13281

 SAUER, Gordon C.; John Gould the Bird Man; a Chronology and Bibliography.
-Melbourne, Sydney, New York, London, Lansdowne Editions, [1982], First edition, large 8vo [28 x 18 cm]; xxiv, 416 pp, frontis, numerous colored plates, plus many other illus from contemporary sources, maps, index, orig cloth, gilt spine title lettering, dj, quite fine, clean and unused.
+Melbourne, Sydney, New York, London, Lansdowne Editions, [1982], First edition, large 8vo [28 x 18 cm]; xxiv, 416 pp, frontis, numerous colored plates, plus many other illustrations from contemporary sources, maps, index, original cloth, gilt spine title lettering, dj, quite fine, clean and unused.

 A detailed and scholarly work, an essential reference to this important artist and ornithologist including genealogy, major published works, chronology and life, year by year, and a detailed bibliography.

 SCLATER, Philip Lutley (editor), Nitzsch, C. L.; Nitzsch's Pterylography.
-London, Published for the Ray Society; Robert Hardwicke, 1867, First edition in English, Folio [36 x 27 cm]; x, [ii], 181 pp, 10 copper engraved plates of multiple images of birds from various angles, contemp 1/2 morocco and marbled bds, gilt lettered spine, raised bands, t. e. g., front joint repaired, very light scattered foxing on some plates, else clean, near fine copy.
+London, Published for the Ray Society; Robert Hardwicke, 1867, First edition in English, Folio [36 x 27 cm]; x, [ii], 181 pp, 10 copper engraved plates of multiple images of birds from various angles, contemporary half morocco and marbled bds, gilt lettered spine, raised bands, top edge gilted, front joint repaired, very light scattered foxing on some plates, else clean, very good+ copy.

 Wood p 493, British Museum Natural History p 1883.
 Sclater was the author of many ornithology books, most famous of which is Argentine Ornithology he wrote with W. H. Hudson.
 Sclater added footnotes and an appendix to this version.
 This was the 41st publication of the Ray Society.
 "The edition may have been 600" - Curle p 76.